 If you are planning to manufacture, getting raw materials, staff and renting, and buying property needs to be completed.

 Once your staff has been hired, they need to be trained accordingly.
 Calculate the manpower strength you will need.

 11. Get a website

-> For this, you will need a domain and hosting service and once you’ve got them, you can either create a website yourself or you can outsource is to a freelance designer.
+For this, you will need a domain and hosting service and once you’ve got them, you can either create a website yourself or you can outsource it to a freelance designer.

-> 12. Focus on marketing
+12. Focus on marketing

-> Join buyer and seller groups on Facebook, start your own Facebook group, pin your products with links back to your website on Pinterest, send out updates about new products on Twitter and Linkedin, and promote your business on your own Facebook business page.
+Join buyer and seller groups on Facebook, start a Facebook group, pin your products with links back to your website on Pinterest, send out updates about new products on Twitter and Linkedin, and promote your business on your own Facebook business page.

-> Hire a social media agency to do this if you don’t have the time to do it yourself.
+Hire a social media agency to do this if you don’t have the time to do it yourself.
 Or join this FREE ‘Mass Traffic & Conversions’ Masterclass if you want to learn the skills to promote your business online.

 If you want to learn more, this Entrepreneurs’ Marketing Guide will show you how to market your business yourself, in as little as 30 minutes of work a day.